How to Layer Lighting: A Practical Lighting Design Guide

 Use Decorative Lighting as Both Style and Function

-A bold fixture can elevate a living room or entry, but only if it fits the scale and doesn’t clash with other elements.
+A bold fixture can elevate a living room or entry, but only if it fits the scale and doesn't clash with other elements.
 Even small details, such as the shape of a lampshade or the finish of a metal base, can subtly guide the room in a more cohesive direction.
-These choices bring warmth, texture, and visual contrast, which are all essential parts of a layered lighting plan.
+These choices bring warmth, texture, and visual contrast, which are all essential parts of a layered lighting design.

 Build a Cohesive Lighting Strategy